Imaad-0055/Coding-week_gr7_PREDICTING-HEART-FAILURE-RISK-WITH-EXPLAINABLE-ML-SHAP-/README.md

 ### Final Interaction
 The user can click a button to trigger the prediction.
 Once the "Predict Mortality Risk" button is pressed, the application performs all the preceding steps, computes the prediction, and displays the results on the interface.

-In summary, this application allows users to input patient health data, transform this data using preprocessing criteria, and then predict the mortality risk of the patient using a machine learning model.
-The interface is interactive, visually appealing, and provides detailed information on the prediction along with insights into the impact of different features on the model's decision.

 <img src="media/Photo 2.png" width="1100">